What Is Clubfoot?

 Clubfoot and TSRHC

-Texas Scottish Rite Hospital for Children treats hundreds of patients with clubfeet each year.
-In addition, TSRHC continues conducting research through our Center for Excellence in Clubfoot Research to determine if today's treatment methods remain the best options for patients with clubfoot.
-Although surgery was once considered the standard treatment, less invasive methods, such as Ponseti casting or physical therapy using the French functional method, are now common practice.
+Texas Scottish Rite Hospital for Children treats hundreds of children with clubfeet each year.
+Though our , Center for Excellence in Clubfoot Research, the team at TSRHC conducts extensive research on this condition to determine the most optimum treatment and best options for children with clubfeet.
+Although surgery was once considered the mainstay of treatment, less invasive methods, such as Ponseti casting or physical therapy using the French functional method, are now common practice and extremely successful at correcting this oftentimes significant deformity.

 The cause of clubfoot remains uncertain, but many researchers believe the condition is genetic, as it often runs in families.